manelcomiche/PaperGPTAgent/Working - Test/3. V3.1 - Analyze the Linguistic Diversity on Social Media/total.md

 Social media platforms serve as dynamic and multifaceted linguistic landscapes, where languages and language varieties are displayed, interacted with, and negotiated.
 The multilingualism, code-switching, and translanguaging practices observed on these platforms reflect the diverse linguistic repertoires and identities of users.
 Additionally, social media as a linguistic landscape provides a platform for language visibility, representation, and the negotiation of language ideologies.
 By analyzing social media as a linguistic landscape, researchers can gain insights into the complex dynamics of language use and representation in the digital age.

-## Analyzing Linguistic Variation on Social Media - manual divisor

-# Analyzing Linguistic Variation on Social Media
+zing Linguistic Variation on Social Media

 ## 6.1 Introduction